 You may be dropped from the course (without further warning) for lack of online participation if you fall more than two components behind on course work.
 Consequently, you should plan on working in ALEKS daily.
 Research shows that successful students spend approximately 2 hours working outside of class (homework, reading, review) for every one hour in class.
 Since our class is a 3 hour class, you should expect to work an additional 6 hours per week outside of class time if you want to be successful.
+This means you should plan on working at least NINE hours a week for this class.

 I am able to track the time you spend working in ALEKS.